nikwest/homekit/README.md

-# A blank Mongoose OS library
+# Mongoose library to integrate with Apple HomeKit

 ## Overview

-This blank library is intended to be used as a skeleton for deleloping Mongoose OS libraries.
+This is a port from younghyunjo/esp32-homekit to Mongoose OS.

+Current status:

+- refactored code into Mongoose library
+- compiles for esp32